uwefassnacht/ti-sensor-tag-demo/README.md

 You can now play with the various debug nodes on your canvas.
 Maybe change the threshold values in the yellow nodes or add new nodes to your flow by dragging them in from the palette on the right.
 Nodes are connected through simple clicking and dragging.

-Don't forget to hit the "Deploy" button after every change in the flow and have fun.
+Don't forget to hit the "Deploy" button after every change in the flow.

+Start playing and have fun!

 ## Things don't work?
 Here is where to get help